CSchoel/arbitrary-but-fixed/_drafts/mergesort-linkedlist-unittest.md

 8. Avoid dependencies between tests if possible

 For the discussion of the unit tests I will follow this structure and explain how I tried to implement each of these lessons.
+If you want to have a look at the result, you can [download the unit tests as JAR archive](AB3-MergeSortLinked-tests.jar).

 ### 1. Use test-driven design and look at your own mistakes

 OK, I admit: I did *not* use a fully test-driven approach as I should have.
 The reason for this is laziness and impatience.
-I wanted to see quickly if the exercise could work, but  as we will see later the full suite of unit tests was quite complex and took about 500 lines of code - compared to 50 lines of code that were required for a working solution.
+I quickly wanted to see if the exercise could work, but as we will see later the full suite of unit tests was quite complex and comprised about 500 lines of code - compared to 50 lines of code that were required for a working solution.
 What I *did* do however, was to implement a few rudimentary tests and take note of my mistakes:

 * My first approach did the split correctly, but failed to combine the sorted sublists and therefore just returned the minimum of the list.